 - Develops Home Base messages

 - Creates visuals witnesses can use to guide jurors

 - Provides techniques for effectively handling documents and exhibits

-Witness preparation eliminates the added layer of anxiety from the virtual setting by:
+Witness preparation can alleviate anxiety from the virtual setting by:

 - Reviewing procedures for pauses, objections, and exhibits

 - Instructing deponents where to look for the most natural and effective presentation (particularly if being recorded)

 - Familiarizing participants with the remote platform’s features (chats, mute, viewing exhibits, etc.)

 Request a free case consultation

 Give us your information below to request a complimentary case consultation with one of Magna’s expert consultants, or to request more information.